anduintransaction/doriath/README.md

     prebuild: "./init-elrond.sh" // Run this script file before building image
     postbuild: "./finalize-elrond.sh" // Run this script file after building image
     forcebuild: true // Always build and push this image, skip checking for existance from registry
+    pushLatest: true // also push this tag as "latest"
 credentials:
   - name: dockerhub
     username: "$YOUR_USERNAME" // Use environment variable